Komal914/Komal914/README.md

 --->
 ![banner](https://user-images.githubusercontent.com/44416323/149036229-139d9498-7fc6-4662-89a1-c0915183a2d8.png)

-I am an iOS Software Engineer and currently an undergrad student at Hunter College pursuing two bachelors degrees, Computer Science and Psychology.
+I am an iOS Software Developer and currently an undergrad student 👩🏻‍🏫 at Hunter College pursuing two bachelors degrees, Computer Science💻 and Psychology🧠.

-I'm interested in gaining more experience in front-end development and learning about Artificial Intelligence 🧐.
+I'm interested in gaining more experience in front-end development and maybe learning about Artificial Intelligence 🧐.
 I am open to internship opportunities for Summer 2022.

-Aside from coding, I enjoy running, and caring for my indoor plants 🌱.
+Aside from coding, I enjoy running 🏃🏻‍♀️, and caring for my indoor plants 🌱.